 If that wasn’t enough, SECURE 2.0 provides two additional benefits to sweeten the Roth pot:

-2. Starting this year, your employer can make matching contributions to your Roth retirement account, which they weren’t able to do before.
+- Employers can now make matching contributions to your Roth retirement account, which they weren’t able to do before.
 Keep in mind that these matching contributions are made on an after-tax basis.

-Your tax professional or financial advisor can help you figure if it makes sense to take advantage of any of these SECURE 2.0 catch-up provisions either now or later, given your specific retirement planning objectives.
+A tax professional or financial advisor can help you figure out if it makes sense to take advantage of any of these SECURE 2.0 catch-up provisions either now or later, given your specific retirement planning objectives.

 This material has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a tax preparer, professional tax advisor, or lawyer before you implement any of these strategies.

 This article was authored by Chris Gullotti and Jeffrey Briskin.
-Chris is a financial advisor and Partner located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
-He offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
-He can be reached at 508.598.1082 or cgullotti@canbyfinancial.com Jeffrey Briskin is Director of Marketing at Canby Financial Advisors.
+Chris is a financial advisor and Partner with Canby Financial Advisors, a SEC-registered investment adviser.
+SEC registration does not constitute an endorsement by the SEC nor a statement about any skill or training.
+Chris can be reached at 508.598.1082 or cgullotti@canbyfinancial.com.
+Jeffrey Briskin is Director of Marketing at Canby Financial Advisors.